JCayllahuaG/giancarlo-web-copy/README.md

 # First Vue Project

-This is a copy from a partner (Giancarlo) of his website.
+This is a copy from a partner ( @GiancarloDev21 ) of his website.